Server-Side Caching

 Using GET requests

 Alternatively, you can set the useGETForQueries option of HttpLink in your ApolloClient instance.
-However, most browsers enforce a size limit on GET requests, and large strings might exceed this limit.
+However, most browsers enforce a size limit on GET requests, and large query strings might exceed this limit.

 Disabling cache control